InseeFrLab/Macronometrics/CONTRIBUTING.md

 ### How ?

-* To declare a bug, or ask for an improvement, create an [*issue*] (https://github.com/InseeFrLab/Macronometrics/issues)
+* To declare a bug, or ask for an improvement, create an [*issue*](https://github.com/InseeFrLab/Macronometrics/issues)
-* To contribute in code or documentation directly, you can use a [*Pull Request*] (https://github.com/InseeFrLab/Macronometrics/pulls).
+* To contribute in code or documentation directly, you can use a [*Pull Request*](https://github.com/InseeFrLab/Macronometrics/pulls).
 In this case, it is best to link it to an *issue*.
    * The commit messages, as well as the code itself, will preferably be written in English.
    * The documentation will be translated into both French and English.